MichaelCurrin/auto-tag/docs/index.md

 Creating annotated tag...
 ```

-Push the commit and all tags.
+Then push the commit and all tags.

 ```sh
 $ git push && git push --tags
 ```

-Or push just one tag:
+Or push just the one tag:

 ```sh
 $ git push v0.1.1